 The Avery Wolves Bio

 What followed the formation of the band was an onslaught of shows and a growing fan base from across the state.
-The Wolves released their first album in 2011, a five song EP entitled Wreckin' with the Wolves, recorded at a mortuary where Nathan worked and lived in at the time.
-The band's popularity and reputation have contributed to them opening for The Reverend Horton Heat, Papa Roach, Andrew W.K., and The Young Dubliners.
+The Wolves released their first album in 2011, a five song EP entitled Wreckin' with the Wolves, recorded at the mortuary where Nathan worked and lived in at the time.
+The band's reputation has grown steadily over the past decade, and have contributed to them opening for The Reverend Horton Heat, Papa Roach, Andrew W.K., and The Young Dubliners, among others.

 After several lineup changes within the band over the years and a small hiatus, the band is still wreckin' with the original upright bass player and singer, Nathan Harris, guitarist Jeremy Larson, and Barbie Keller on drums.